-Intestinal atresia (IA) is a condition that occurs when part of your child's intestine doesn't form completely.
+Intestinal atresia (IA) is a condition that occurs when part of your child’s intestine doesn’t form completely.
 Instead of being an open tube, the intestine is closed off in one or more places.
 Some children are missing segments of the intestine between the closed spots.
-Intestinal atresia prevents food and stool (feces) from moving all the way through your child’s body, which can lead to symptoms like swelling and vomiting.
+IA prevents food and stool (feces) from moving through your child’s body, which can lead to symptoms like swelling and vomiting.

-The severity of intestinal atresia varies.
+The severity of IA varies.
 Your child may have just a small blockage, or they may be missing large segments of intestine.

-Intestinal atresia can happen in the large intestine, but it is more common in the small intestine.
+IA is most common in the small intestine, but it can happen in the large intestine.
 Doctors sometimes describe IA by naming the part of the intestine it affects.
 IA can be in:

 - The first part of the small intestine, called the duodenum (pronounced due-ODD-en-um)

 - The middle part of the small intestine, called the jejunum (pronounced jeh-JUNE-um)

 - The last part of the small intestine, called the ileum (pronounced ILL-ee-um)

 - The large intestine, called the colon

 IA is present when your baby is born (congenital).

 IA in the duodenum, called duodenal atresia, is due to a problem in the way the duodenum forms while your baby is developing.
 It may be linked with problems in other parts of the body.
 About 1 in 2,500 babies has duodenal atresia.